Master of Public Health in the Field of Biostatistics

 - Respect cultural diversity throughout all of the above.

-All applicants must have completed two semesters of college-level calculus through calculus II with a minimum grade of B in order to be considered for admission.
+To be considered for admission, students must have completed two semesters of college-level calculus through calculus II with a grade of B or above.

-The following requirements must be fulfilled: 45 credits, including 15 credits in core courses, 19 credits in program-specific courses, 7 credits in elective courses, 2 credits in a practicum, and 2 credits in a culminating experience.
+The following requirements must be fulfilled: 45 credits, including 17 credits in core courses, 19 credits in program-specific courses, 7 credits in elective courses, and a 2-credit culminating experience.

 |PUBH 6002||Biostatistical Applications for Public Health|